lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_building/hippocampus/analyze_run/analyze_run.rst

 ###########################

-“BluePyOpt Analysis” – a Jupyter Notebook that allows users to:
+This Jupyter Notebook allows users to:

 1. Choose a previous optimization, from the HBP GitHub repository or from the collab storage, and run an analysis by clicking on “View analysis”